gndrmnn/nodepool/doc/source/openstack.rst

      the OpenStack project and will attempt to clean unattached floating ips that may have leaked around restarts.

+   .. attr:: use-internal-ip
+      :type: bool
+      :default: false

+      If OpenStack release is older than Zed, then set this parameter to avoid error and get private IP address correctly.

   .. attr:: port-cleanup-interval
      :type: int seconds
      :default: 600